git-ritesh/youtube-webpage-clone/intro-to-html/Lesson 12/README.md

 - And we can put them in the`center` which will place them in the center which will place them vertically centered.

   ![align items center](img/align-items-center.png)

 - if you'll look at the project we're gonna make all of the things in the header are vertically centered.

 _So, Now we learned all the things that we need & we are ready to build the header for our project._

+### Note :

+- if we focus on the content size first then we use a flexbox.

+- when we wanna create a grid we use a grid.

+- and for most other situations for e.g. horizontal layout that we created using nested layout techniques we can use either flexbox or grid they do the same thing.